 Note: Entering your name and email in opposite boxes will result in Circle sending you an error (see an example on the right below).

-- Enter your phone number in case of recovery.
+- Enter your texting number in case of recovery.

 Subscribing to Circle Premium